Zimperium’s Compliance Webinar Series: GDPR Compliance for Mobile Devices – The 60% of Endpoints Often Unprotected

 GDPR sets guidelines for the collection and processing of personal information of individuals within the European Union (EU).
 Given the widespread adoption of mobile devices and applications, including those provided to consumers containing or processing personally identifiable information (PII), it is vital that organization’s mobile devices are GDPR compliant – just as your personal computers and servers are.
 Fines under GDPR range up to €20 million, or 4% of the worldwide annual revenue of the prior financial year, whichever is higher.

-Zimperium, a global leader in enterprise mobile threat defense (MTD) and a leading provider of real-time, on-device protection against known and unknown mobile threats, is hosting a free webinar on May 22, 2019 at 10:00 a.m.
-CT (15:00 GMT).
-The webinar focuses on how to immediately meet the mobile mandates of the European Union General Data Protection Regulation (GDPR) with the Zimperium Platform.
+Zimperium, a global leader in enterprise mobile threat defense (MTD) and a leading provider of real-time, on-device protection against known and unknown mobile threats, hosted a free webinar on May 22, 2019, focusing on how to immediately meet the mobile mandates of the European Union General Data Protection Regulation (GDPR) with the Zimperium Platform.
+Watch the on-demand webinar recording.

 GDPR Compliance for Mobile Devices